 The Dorset (III) Ansteys are a sub-branch of the Cambridgeshire Ansteys.
-The sub-branch began in c1550 with Thomas Anstey, who became Rector of Witchampton and later Parson of Hampreston, where the family settled.
+The sub-branch began in c1550 with Thomas Anstey (HP 1), who became Rector of Witchampton and later Parson of Hampreston, where the family settled.
 Hence Hampreston is the principal and root Anstey sub-branch of the Dorset (III) Ansteys.
-Thomas Anstey had a son Nicholas, whose sons spawned the various Dorset (III) Anstey families, which are dealt with on the Hampreston Ansteys page.
-We are currently of the opinion that the Dorset (III) Anstey sub-branch went Anstey-extinct in c1750, though research continues into this matter.
+Thomas Anstey had a son Nicholas Anstey (HP 2), whose sons spawned the various Dorset (III) Anstey families, which are dealt with on the Hampreston Ansteys page.

 The Dorset (III) Anstey sub-branch went Anstey-extinct in 1734.